bcmi/Color-Transfer-for-Image-Harmonization/README.md

 ### Look-Up Table (LUT)

 Look-Up Table (LUT) is commonly used in image processing.
 We collect 100 LUTs from public websites and release the script of applying LUT to foreground.

+### Transitive Approach

+For the images with recorded illumination information, we can first convert its foreground to the standard illumination condition, and then convert it to another illumination condition, arriving at a synthetic composite image.
+The related codes can be found [here](https://github.com/bcmi/Image-Harmonization-Dataset-ccHarmony).